RafikFarhad/push-to-gcr-github-action/ReadMe.md

 ## Inputs

 ### `gcloud_service_key`
 The service account key of google cloud.
-The service accout json file must be encoded in base64.
+The json file can be encoded in base64 or in plain text.
 This field is required.

 ### `registry`
 The registry where the image should be pushed.
 Default `gcr.io`.